‘Whole hog’ lunch served to first responders

-FLORENCE, S.C. — Firefighters, EMS and law enforcement crowded around tables of barbeque, cowboy baked beans, coleslaw and more at lunchtime on Wednesday.
+FLORENCE, S.C. — Firefighters, EMS and law enforcement crowded around tables of barbecue, cowboy baked beans, coleslaw and more at lunchtime on Wednesday.

 “They deserve to sit down and enjoy a good meal,” said Kirby Anderson, who is in charge of corporate sales and promotion at Raldex Hospitality.